-- GPT Holdings (start of period) include GPT securities obtained as sign on grants (Mr Johnston only), DSTIC up to and including 2018, LTI plans up to and including the 2016-18 LTI plan, and private holdings. - Movement in GPT security holdings as a result of the sale of vested, unrestricted security holdings and/or the sale or purchase of additional private holdings on the individuals own account during the 2019 calendar year.
+27 GPT Holdings (start of period) include GPT securities obtained as sign on grants (Mr Johnston only), DSTIC up to and including 2018, LTI plans up to and including the 2016-18 LTI plan, and private holdings.

+28 Movement in GPT security holdings as a result of the sale of vested, unrestricted security holdings and/or the sale or purchase of additional private holdings on the individuals own account during the 2019 calendar year.

-3 GPT Holdings (end of period) is the sum of GPT Holdings (start of the period) plus DSTIC and LTI securities obtained under ESS and adjusted for any purchases - or sales during the period.
+29 GPT Holdings (end of period) is the sum of GPT Holdings (start of the period) plus DSTIC and LTI securities obtained under ESS and adjusted for any purchases or sales during the period.
 Note that some of the securities do not become actual holdings for the individual until after the conclusion of the performance year when Group results are known which allow the conversion of performance rights under the various plan terms.

+results are known which allow the conversion of performance rights under the various plan terms.

-The GPT Holdings (end of period) multiplied by GPT's Q4 2019 VWAP of \$6.0209 to derive a dollar value. - GPT's Minimum Security Holding Requirement (MSHR) guideline requires the CEO to acquire and maintain a holding equal to 150% of base salary.
+The GPT Holdings (end of period) multiplied by GPT's Q4 2019 VWAP of \$6.0209 to derive a dollar value.

+31 GPT's Minimum Security Holding Requirement (MSHR) guideline requires the CEO to acquire and maintain a holding equal to 150% of base salary.
 For other KMP and Leadership Team members the holding requirement is equal to 100% of base salary.
-Individuals have four years from commencement of employment to achieve the MSHR before it is assessed for the first time. - The sum of performance rights that were awarded to a participant in the 2017-2019 LTI that did not vest at the end of the 2017-2019 performance period, and as a result, lapsed and/or performance rights granted under the 2019 DSTIC that also lapsed.
+Individuals have four years from commencement of employment to achieve the MSHR before it is assessed for the first time.

+32 The sum of performance rights that were awarded to a participant in the 2017-2019 LTI that did not vest at the end of the 2017-2019 performance period, and as a result, lapsed and/or performance rights granted under the 2019 DSTIC that also lapsed.